 Three Things to Do Before Q3

-Run a temporary-bridge audit this week.
-List each identity bridge and shared service account still running from prior integrations.
+Run a temporary-bridge audit this week, but apply a Triage Model.
+List each identity bridge and shared service account still running, then score them against a Risk-Velocity Matrix:

 McKinsey estimates that 30 to 50 percent of M&A deal value is lost to IT integration failures.
-Temporary bridges are where that value leaks.
+Temporary bridges, those P1 and P2 items, are where that value leaks through silent, compounding debt.

 Add identity platform readiness to your M&A checklist.
 Not the target's architecture.
 Yours.